Adaptive reuse: Canada

 As a comparatively young country, adaptive reuse is not the norm in Canada, where redevelopment has typically meant demolition and building anew.
 Calgary and Edmonton are particularly known for their pro-demolition culture, but they are not unique in this regard.
 However, since the 1990s, adaptive use has gained traction.
 The conversion of former railway-centred warehouse districts to residential and commercial uses has occurred in Edmonton, Calgary, Saskatoon, Regina, and Winnipeg.
+In 2025, the planned demolition of the old Provincial Museum Building in Edmonton was cancelled amid community opposition with the government soliciting proposals for potential adaptive reuse of the building.
+In Calgary, a city program to transform vacant office towers to apartments launched in 2021 had supported the construction of 2,450 apartments in the city's downtown neighbourhood as of 2025, including in the former Petrofina building.
+Other examples in Alberta include the adaptive reuse of Calgary’s historic Simmons Mattress Factory and the cSPACE King Edward School, both redeveloped as community hubs.

 In Toronto, the Distillery District, a neighbourhood in the city's southeast side, was entirely adapted from the old Gooderham & Worts distillery.
 Other prominent re-uses include the Candy Factory on Queen Street West and the Toy Factory, in the city's Liberty Village district, both designed by Quadrangle Architects, a firm specializing in adaptive re-use in Toronto and elsewhere.
 Vancouver's Yaletown, an upscale neighbourhood established in the 1990s, features warehouses and other small-industrial structures and spaces converted into apartments and offices for the gentrification of the area.
 Vancouver's Granville Island also demonstrates a successful mix of adaptive reuse as well as retention of traditional uses in the same district.
 Montreal's Griffintown, Old Port, and Lachine Canal areas all feature ex-industrial areas that have been reused or will do so in the future on current plans.

 Other noted adaptive reuse projects in the 2010s have included the Laurentian School of Architecture in Sudbury, which is incorporating several historic buildings in the city's downtown core into its new campus, similar to the downtown campus of NSCAD University in Halifax, and Mill Square in Sault Ste.
 Marie, an ongoing project to convert the derelict St. Mary's Paper mill into a mixed-use cultural and tourism hub.

 A number of former military bases in Canada, declared surplus in the 1990s, have also proven to be opportune for adaptive reuse.
 An example is the former CFB Cornwallis in rural Nova Scotia which was largely converted, without demolitions, into a business park.